 Probate is the term used to describe the process of sorting out someone’s assets when they die – dealing with their property, closing bank accounts, transferring or realising other investments and possessions (referred to as their assets) they have left behind.

 A grant of probate is the formal document issued to the executors of a will enabling them to deal with the deceased’s assets.
 The grant is issued by one of the District Probate Registries in England or by the Principal Registry of the Family Division of the High Court.

 When someone dies without having made a will, the next of kin (closest relatives of the deceased who are entitled to sort out the deceased’s affairs) are referred to as ‘administrators’ instead of executors and they apply for a document called a ‘grant of letters of administration’ instead of a grant of probate.
 Both types are grants of representation and perform the same function.

 An important distinction is that the powers of an executor commence from the date of death.
 The powers of an administrator, however, commence much later, i.e. when the grant of letters of administration is issued, which will often be months after the death.
 A hiatus can occur when no one has authority to deal with the deceased’s asset and is an important reason for making a will.

 How long does it take to get a grant of representation?

-It can take just a few weeks or sometimes longer to get the grant, depending on how complex the estate assets are and how quickly it is possible to get together all necessary information to complete the inheritance tax (IHT) return which has to be done before the grant can be applied for.
+It can take just a few weeks, but usually several months at present, to get the grant, depending on how complex the estate assets are and how quickly it is possible to get together all necessary information to complete the inheritance tax (IHT) return which has to be done before the grant can be applied for.

-This is usually £45 together with £1 for any extra copies which are required.
+This is usually £155.00 together with £1.50 for any extra sealed copies as required.